gopinath0332-del/MyTradeJournal/README.md

 **Built with ❤️ using Vue 3, TypeScript, and Firebase**

-*MyTradeJournal - Track, Analyze, Improve your Trading Performance* 📈with all features including:
+*MyTradeJournal - Track, Analyze, Improve your Trading Performance* 📈
-- Dashboard with real-time analytics
-- Advanced statistics and performance analysis
-- Mobile-optimized interface
-- Trade management and history
-- Interactive charts and visualizations

 ## ✨ Key Features